gauthamnandakumar/Semantic-Segmentation-of-Full-body-MRI-using-FCN-/README.md

 The code can handle images of any size.
 Important imformation - Make sure the images and its respectve annotations are the same size.
 Now the implementation only includes the segmentation of muscles.
 Soon will update segmentation of Adipose tissue, Bone & Organs.
-The results folder consists of few examples of successful segmentation.
+The results file consists of few examples of successful segmentation.
 The results are after just few epoch training of the model.
 Will update soon with better results.